Check out our Blog!

 (For reference, the paragraph you just read is exactly 100 words.)

 Another 100 word shortie, this prompt gives you an opportunity to show a little bit more of your personality.
 (After all, you didn’t have much space to crack a joke or go off on a tangent in your why essay.)
 This super general question provides an excellent opportunity for you to tell admissions something they don’t yet know about you.
 So, focus on a single short story or anecdote about yourself.
 Go back to the scrap pile for your personal statement.
 Did you abandon any early ideas because they didn’t quite have enough meat to fill 650 words?
 What stories do you have left that will show admissions a new side of you?
 Maybe you have a morning routine that shows how detail-oriented you are.
 Or perhaps you want to tell a quick story about your first time babysitting your siblings to show what a helpful son and brother you are.
 Whatever the case, keep it short, specific, and focused on a single theme.

-Newsflash: This prompt, like almost all so-called “optional” submissions is, in fact, not optional.
-In general, we believe you should take every opportunity to speak to admissions in your own voice.
-But in this case, it’s extra important because the other two supplemental essays are so short!
-Now is your chance to really let your talents shine.
+In general, we believe you should take every opportunity presented to speak to admissions in your own voice.
+In this case, we think it’s extra important because the other two supplemental essays are so short!
 What have you made in the past year or so that you are especially proud of?
 What might surprise an admissions officer who has read the rest of your application?
-Maybe you’re an intended math major and you draw little doodles in your notes to help you remember formulas and rules; if so, round up a small collection of comics to show admissions.
-Or maybe you’re an undecided polyglot who records a trilingual podcast; spiff up your SoundCloud account and share the link.
-While the sky is the limit, we want to remind you that this is your first impression.
+While the sky’s the limit, we want to remind you that this is your first impression.
 If you plan to share a piece of your digital presence, be sure it’s polished and professional.